 Breathe – Love – Pray for Inner Peace

 Creating a bit of inner peace in this crazy world takes a bit of effort on my part.
-Here are three of my favorite contemplative practices (link to blog) for peace.
+Here are three of my favorite contemplative practices for peace.
 Each of them are simple and require nothing fancy or expensive.
 Breathe – Love – Pray!

 When I say ‘breathe’ I mean meditatively focusing on my breath.
 I collect and create guided breathing meditations like some people collect curios.
 If you like, try this simple and peaceful opportunity to breathe.

 At your own pace, begin by breathing in deeply …

 as you gently breathe in as deeply as you like…

 Then breathe out completely…